Koronadal, Philippines: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B and C. Be careful to find the right type.
-Most adapters that you can buy are simply plug changers and require your electronics to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types A, B and C. Be careful to find the necessary type.
+A lot of adapters currently available are simply plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most locations.

 Make your flight more comfortable with an airplane phone mount